Mother to a child who has been diagnosed with high-risk for autism with sensory processing issues.

 The ICD tracks how many people have a disease.
 This is how we know how many people in the United States and around the world have medical conditions like heart disease, breast cancer, influenza, etc. It also allows the medical community to know what regions of the world have more or less of a population suffering from certain conditions.

 This is also important for monetary purposes.
 In the United States, we have the National Institutes of Health (NIH).
-Money is allocated by the government in the yearly budget to the NIH for all different types of medical conditions based on the number of people with a medical condition for: research; new drugs; studies; awareness campaigns.
-These are just a few examples.
+Money is allocated by the government in the yearly budget to the NIH for all different types of medical conditions based on the number of people with a medical condition for research, new drugs, and awareness campaigns, just to name a few.

 American Academy of Pediatrics Refuses to Acknowledge SPD or SPD-based Therapies

-Despite lack of acknowledgement within the medical community of sensory processing disorder, there are a few organizations that research this condition, and some of the more well-known organizations are: STAR Institute; Child Mind Institute; UCSF has ongoing research and studies.
+Despite the lack of acknowledgment within the medical community of sensory processing disorder, there are a few organizations that research this condition, and some of the more well-known organizations are: STAR Institute, Child Mind Institute, and UCSF have ongoing research and studies.